OpenVnmrJ/OpenVnmrJ/Install.md

 Also, if installed on MacOS Catalina (10.15) or Big Sur (16.3), the Mac must be rebooted following installation of OpenVnmrJ.
-If one installs OpenVnmrJ Version 3 on a Mac running Mojave and subsequently upgrades to Catalina or newer MacOS versions, OpenVnmrJ will stop working.
+If one installs OpenVnmrJ Version 3 on a Mac running Mojave or older versions and subsequently upgrades to Catalina or newer MacOS versions, OpenVnmrJ will stop working.
 This is because Catalina and newer MacOS versions have implemented a "read-only" system directory and OpenVnmrJ will have